egermano/download-git-repo/README.md

 # download-git-repo

-Download and extract a git repository (GitHub, GitLab, Bitbucket) from node.
+Download or Clone (ssh or https) and extract a git repository (GitHub, GitLab, Bitbucket) from node.

 ## Installation